 • Be a responsible tourist: don’t touch or chase turtles or any other animals.
 Don’t touch or step on any other marine life such as starfish or corals either.
 Please, if you see people doing this, politely explain why they’re causing harm.

 • Remember to take out good travel insurance that covers this kind of activity.
-There aren’t very good hospitals in Panglao and, if needed, you’ll have to be urgently transferred to Tagbilaran or Cebu.
-Take a look at the one we use: Travel insurance for the Philippines.
+Medical facilities in Panglao are limited and, if needed, you’ll have to be urgently transferred to Tagbilaran or Cebu.
+Take a look at the insurance we use: Travel insurance for the Philippines.

 • Avoid putting on sunscreen; if you can’t, use a biodegradable one (like this one) or wear sun-protective clothing.
 Almost all creams harm corals and animals.